prabhjot5/DAILY-DIARY/README.md

 WEEK 3

-Introduction to HTML was started technology in HTML was discovered CSS was also discussed and explain
+Introduction to machine learning was started, technologies in it was discovered. pandas, keras was also discussed and explain

 WEEK 4

-Web pages were given to us to build. basic  web development was started. we exercise difference pages and technologies around it
+model were given to us to build. basic development was started. we exercise difference pages and technologies around it.

 SEPTEMBER WEEK 1

-A software was proposed to the company which was quite to build we were awang the team that was going to start the early development of the software the project was given by zebi enterprise of Thane
+A software was proposed to the company which was required to build we were among the team that was going to start the early development of the software the project was given by zebi enterprise of Thane

 WEEK 2